 - Assignee.
 Click the cross button to assign team members to the task.

-Click on SPRINTS from the main menu at the top of the page.
+Click on Sprints from the main menu at the upper left corner of the page.

 This will bring you to an overview of your Current, Future, and Backlogged Sprints.